farrrb/NewMod/README.md

 User-defined Symbols
 --------------------

-For each entry in the configuration (e.g. "author") the plugin creates automatically two symbols for you, which can be used in the template.
+For each entry in the substitution configuration (e.g. "author") the plugin automatically creates two symbols for you, which can be used in the template:
 1. `${your_symbol}`
 2. `${YOUR_SYMBOL}`